Blomfield Street: Setting

 The street extends in a SSW-NNE direction from its junction with the road London Wall in the south to Broad Street Place in the north.

 The street forms the boundary between the Bishopsgate Without (to the east) and Coleman Street Ward (to the west) areas of the City of London.

 The side streets are Liverpool Street and New Broad Street on the eastern side, and Finsbury Circus to the west.
 The western side of the street is in the Finsbury Circus Conservation area and includes a number of listed buildings.

 History

 Walbrook

-The street covers a section of the River Walbrook once know as the Deepditch.
+The street covers a section of the River Walbrook once known as the Deepditch.
 The river passed under the City's defensive wall (demolished in the 1760s) at a point immediately north of Blomfield Street's junction with the street London Wall, which runs parallel and just inside the course of the former wall which gave it its name.

 Until the early 19th century the river - and subsequent street - was on the edge of the London built-up area; with the developed East End neighbourhood of Bishopsgate Without on the east side, and the open Moorfields area on the west side of the river and subsequent street.
-The open Moorfields area was historically part of the Manor of Finsbury, before becoming part of the City of London’s Coleman Street Ward, and subsequently being developed around 1817, as Finsbury Circus.
+The open Moorfields area was historically part of the Manor of Finsbury, before becoming part of the City of London's Coleman Street Ward, and subsequently being developed around 1817, as Finsbury Circus.